Categorical Data Analysis - Online Course

 Stata

-Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s free 30-day evaluation offer or their 30-day software return policy.
+Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s 30-day software return policy.

 R

-To participate in the hands-on exercises using R, you are strongly encouraged to use a computer with the most recent version of R installed.
-Participants are also encouraged to download and install RStudio, a front-end for R that makes it easier to work with.
+For those who wish to follow along with the course in R, you should have the most recent version of R installed.
+We also encourage you to download and install RStudio, a front-end for R that makes it easier to work with.
 This software is free and available for Windows, Mac, and Linux platforms.

 Stata

-Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s free 30-day evaluation offer or their 30-day software return policy.
+Seminar participants who are not yet ready to purchase Stata could take advantage of StataCorp’s 30-day software return policy.

 R

-To participate in the hands-on exercises using R, you are strongly encouraged to use a computer with the most recent version of R installed.
-Participants are also encouraged to download and install RStudio, a front-end for R that makes it easier to work with.
+For those who wish to follow along with the course in R, you should have the most recent version of R installed.
+We also encourage you to download and install RStudio, a front-end for R that makes it easier to work with.
 This software is free and available for Windows, Mac, and Linux platforms.

 Who should register?

-If you need to analyze categorical outcome data (i.e. binary, ordinal, nominal, or count dependent variables) and have a basic statistical background, this seminar is for you.
+If you need to analyze categorical outcome data (i.e. binary, ordinal, nominal, or count dependent variables) and have a basic statistical background and familiarity with regression, this seminar is for you.
 The seminar is helpful for graduate students, applied researchers, faculty, and others who want to learn these methods for the first time—but also for researchers who have some familiarity with the methods but want to learn the contemporary techniques now widely available for analyzing categorical data.

-If you need to analyze categorical outcome data (i.e. binary, ordinal, nominal, or count dependent variables) and have a basic statistical background, this seminar is for you.
+If you need to analyze categorical outcome data (i.e. binary, ordinal, nominal, or count dependent variables) and have a basic statistical background and familiarity with regression, this seminar is for you.
 The seminar is helpful for graduate students, applied researchers, faculty, and others who want to learn these methods for the first time—but also for researchers who have some familiarity with the methods but want to learn the contemporary techniques now widely available for analyzing categorical data.

 Seminar outline